 As I mentioned, there are genetic variants that cause a BCHE deficiency, but you can also have an acquired BCHE deficiency.

-Acquired BCHE deficiency can be caused by liver disease, kidney disease, malnutrition, chronic infections, malignancy, eating a lot of nightshades, several drugs, exposure to pesticides, and herbicides, and pregnancy hormones – can all inhibit the activity of this enzyme.
+Acquired BCHE deficiency can be caused by liver disease, kidney disease, protein malnutrition, chronic infections, malignancy, eating a lot of nightshades, several drugs, exposure to pesticides, and herbicides, and pregnancy hormones – can all inhibit the activity of this enzyme.

 Yes, butyrylcholinesterase enzymes are lower in pregnancy.
 Then if you have any of the genetic variants like me, or just eat a lot of nightshades, like I did in my first pregnancy, your cholinesterase enzyme activity can go too LOW.